Skip to content

 Macintosh System Enablers for OS 7.1 to 7.5.5: Current Versions and Change History

-The information in this post was taken from an the Apple knowledge base (TA28948) with the assumption that the source article may be removed in the future (like many other articles that dealt with the vintage systems).
+The information in this post was taken from an the Apple Knowledge Base article: System Enablers: Current Versions & Change History (TA28948) with the assumption that the source article may be removed in the future (like many other articles that dealt with the vintage systems).
 I have updated the table to link to copies of the System Enablers that are currently being hosted by the Internet Archive.
 For additional information on how to use these enablers see: Selecting your System Software

 2 Comments